victorantos/AngJobs/readme.md

 - Bower
 - AppVeyor (for Continuous Integration)
 - Testing(protractor for e2e)
-- Ionic frameowrk for mobile app
+- Ionic framework for mobile app, uses AngularJs

 Setup for devs
 ==